SpotIM/spotim-integration-docs/conversation/comments-count/README.md

 ```
 Pay attention that the script element should appear only once on the page, and the div element should be duplicated per every count you want to present on your page.

-## Number of Messages on the Article's page
+## Number of Posts on the Article's page
-If you wish to display the number of messages in a conversation on the same page as the conversation, the counter can get updated real time, by adding the attribute real-time="true".
+If you wish to display the number of posts in a conversation on the same page as the conversation, the counter can get updated real time, by adding the attribute real-time="true".

 ```html
 <div class="spot-im-replies-count" data-post-id="POST_ID" real-time="true"></div>